Introduction

 About 30 children a year in British Columbia are diagnosed with a brain tumor.

-This increase coincides with the increased use of MRI imaging of the CNS - it is possible that this accounts for the perceived change in incidence.
+Between 1973 and 1994, there was an increase in the reported incidence of childhood brain tumors.
+This coincided with the increased use of MRI imaging of the CNS which is likely to account for the perceived change in incidence.

 Age-Related Risk